 |Home||History||Specification||Survivors||Fleet No||Chassis No||Operators||Contractors||Organisations||Mobile Homes||What's New|

-The Bristol SC (small capacity) was a joint venture between Bristol Commercial Vehicles (BCV) and Eastern Coach Works (ECW) for a small capacity coach and bus.
+The Bristol SC (small capacity) was a joint venture between Bristol Tramways and Carriage Company Limited/Bristol Commercial Vehicles Limited and Eastern Coach Works (ECW) for a small capacity coach and bus.
 The SC was produced between 1954 and 1961.

 There were various types of SC developed: